-Problems with weight management is a big part of polycystic ovarian syndrome.
+Weight management struggles is a big part of polycystic ovary syndrome.

 It may be so difficult that you think whether it is even possible to lose weight with PCOS!
 Or whether weight loss would help with PCOS?

 Don’t worry!
 We get the pain and frustration around this eternal dilemma of weight loss with PCOS.